Bobby Unser, the first driver to win the Indianapolis 500 in three different decades, died May 2, 2021 in his Albuquerque, New Mexico home. He was 87.

 Aldo Andretti, the twin brother of racing legend Mario Andretti and father of the late John Andretti, died Dec.
 30 at 80.
 In a tweet, Mario wrote that “Aldo Andretti, my loving twin brother, my partner in crime and my faithful best friend every day of my life was called to heaven last night.
 Half of me went with him.
 There is no eloquence.
 I’m shaken to my core.”
 Aldo and Mario were born in Montona, Italy, and spent several years in a Tuscany refugee camp before immigrating with their family to the United States in 1955.
 Their father arrived in the country with $125 and a promise to stay for at least five years.
 The twins soon began racing and winning on dirt ovals nearly their home in the Lehigh Valley of Pennsylvania.
 Though Aldo’s driving career was cut short by a crash, he retained his passion for motorsports, attending most of the events of racing family.
 Aldo and his high school sweetheart, Corky, had five children: Carolyn, Mark, John, Mary Jo and Adam.

-One of racing’s most talented, beloved and star-crossed drivers died Dec.
-29, 2020.
-John Paul Jr., a member of the Indianapolis 500 Oldtimers, was 60 years old.
+John Paul Jr., one of racing’s most talented, beloved and star-crossed drivers died Dec.
+29, 2020 at the age of 60.
 He spent nearly two decades fighting the cruel Huntington’s Disease, which robs its victims of motor skills, among other things.
 The disease is hereditary, and John lost his grandmother, mother, aunt and sister to it.
 John is best known for his exploits in sports car racing, becoming the youngest IMSA champion and scoring more than 20 career victories, including two in the Rolex 24 at Daytona and one in the 12 Hours of Sebring.
 But he also won a CART race at Michigan in 1983 and an IndyCar race at Texas Motor Speedway in 1998 — that’s more than 15 years apart!
 John had lived the past dozen years in Calabasas, Calif., where he donated considerable time to the UCLA Center for Neurodegenerative Disease Studies in search of a cure for Huntington’s Disease.
 He spent all those hours with the hope he might see a cure in his lifetime and his efforts be a benefit to his children, who have a 50-50 chance of suffering from it.
 The excellent book “50-50” details his struggles with the disease.

 Marvel, an Indianapolis native and longtime resident, was a U.S. Marine, serving three years of active duty in the Korean War.
 Marvel’s list of contributions, titles, generosity, friendship and family contributions go well beyond whatever can be written about him, and there is a terrific obit here on USAC’s website.